1. Introduction

 -

-Let config be the result of calling get a sanitizer config from options with options and true.
+Let sanitizer be the result of calling get a sanitizer instance from options with options.

 -